Get a Productive, Happy and Healthy Workforce in 2019: Your Checklist

 1. Upskill for Improved Productivity and Reduced Turnover

-Just stop to think about it.
-What is the most likely of efforts to produce better performance in your employees?
+Just stop for a second to think about it.
+What is the most likely to produce better performance in your employees?
 Broadly speaking, there are two types of factors that will spirit up almost any staffer out there.

 - Extrinsic factors.
 This comes down to almost any imaginable corporate perk that translates into a material advantage for your employees.
 Think of a paycheck, modern office infrastructure, free snacks, etc.